Renormalization flow for the 2D nonlinear stochastic heat equation: pointwise statistics and universality: Introduction

-\begin{rem}[Rate of convergence] We expect the rate of convergence in \cref{eq:mainthm-singlepoint-bound} to be tight up to a $\log\log$ factor.
-Indeed, if $v_{0}^{\rho}\equiv1$, then for a certain class of $\sigma$ in a related model, it is known that the quantity
+Lastly, \cref{eq:mainthm-singlepoint-bound} gives a quantitative rate of convergence in the Wasserstein-$2$ distance.
+Previous works \cite{CSZ17,DG22} only prove convergence in distribution without a rate, even in the linear case.
+We expect the rate in \cref{eq:mainthm-singlepoint-bound} to be tight up to a $\log\log$ factor.
+Indeed, if $v_{0} \equiv 1$, the quantity

-converges in distribution to a nontrivial Gaussian random variable (in fact, to a nontrivial Gaussian random field as a function of $x$).
-See \cite[Theorem 2.17]{CSZ17} for the linear case and \cite{Tao22} for the nonlinear case with $\Lip(\sigma)$ sufficiently small.
-Thus we expect to see additional contributions to the solution $v^\rho$ of order $|\log\rho|^{-1/2}$. \end{rem}
+converges in distribution to a nontrivial Gaussian random field.
+This was known in the linear case \cite[Theorem 2.17]{CSZ17} and for nonlinearities with sufficiently small Lipschitz constant~\cite{Tao22}.
+In a companion paper~\cite{DG25b}, we extend these results to the entire $L^2$-subcritical regime.
+Thus at the pointwise level, we expect additional contributions to $v^\rho$ of order $|\log\rho|^{-1/2}$.

-\begin{rem}[Initial data] For simplicity, we take our initial data $v_0$ in $L^\infty(\R^2)$.
-However, in principle the theorem should hold whenever the heat flow $\m{G}_t v_0$ is well-defined.
-In particular, one could easily treat initial conditions that grow at infinity slower than an inverse Gaussian.
-The stochastic effects in \cref{thm:mainthm-singlepoint} come from the noise in a small time layer immediately preceding $T$.
-The effect of the noise before this layer is negligible, which is why the initial condition only enters the statement of \cref{thm:mainthm-singlepoint} through the solution to the deterministic heat equation $\clG_tv_0(x)$. \end{rem}

-\begin{rem} One may be interested in the SPDE \cref{eq:v-SPDE} posed with $\sigma$ that is not nonnegative-definite, not symmetric, or even not square.
-These SPDEs agree in law with the same SPDEs when $\sigma$ is replaced by $(\sigma\sigma^\mathrm{T})^{1/2}\in\clH^m_+$.
-One can thus apply the results of this paper to this more general class of $\sigma$s.
-We note that by \cite[Theorem VII.5.7]{Bha97}, if $\sigma$ is Lipschitz, then $(\sigma\sigma^{\mathrm{T}})^{1/2}$ is also Lipschitz, with the bound $\Lip\bigl((\sigma\sigma^{\mathrm{T}})^{1/2}\bigr)\le\sqrt2\Lip(\sigma)$.
-The constant $\sqrt2$ cannot be improved in general (see \cite[Example~VII.5.8]{Bha97}), so some care is required in applying quantitative statements like \cref{eq:canextend}. \end{rem}
+Strictly speaking, \cite{DG22} treats the pre-smoothed equation \cref{eq:u-SPDE}.
+We conflate the pre- and post-smoothed noise in the discussion above because we will show there is little difference between the two.
+This is a consequence of a broad stability result that we state informally here: \begin{thm}[Informal] Let $\sigma$ be $L^2$-subcritical.
+If $u^\rho$ is an approximate mild solution of \cref{eq:SPDE}, then $u^\rho \approx v^\rho$ on bounded time intervals. \end{thm}